 What to Serve Samosa with?

-I personally love eating them with Green Chutney and on its own.
-Traditionally Samosas are served with Green Chutney or Tamarind Chutney, Indian Pickle, and Indian Chai(Tea).
-Eat them with Chutney, without Chutney, You do you!
-The simple flavors of flaky crust with stuffed Potatoes and Peas are enough to make your taste buds go crazy.
+Traditionally samosas are served with cilantro chutney or tamarind chutney, Indian Pickle, and Indian Chai(Tea).
+I personally love eating samosa with Green Chutney.
+Eat them with chutney, without chutney, you do you!
+The simple flavors of flaky crust with stuffed potatoes and peas are enough to make your taste buds go crazy.